xhudec/fullstack-sandbox/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: "🚀 Feature Request"
+name: '🚀 Feature Request'
-about: "I have a game changing idea! 💡"
+about: 'I have a game changing idea! 💡'
 labels: Feature 🚀
 assignees: xhudec
 ---